 HPS 103.
 Public Lecture Series.
 1 unit; first, second, third terms.
 Student attend four lectures, featuring speakers from outside Caltech, on topics in the history and philosophy of science.
 Students may choose from a variety of regularly scheduled HPS lectures, including HPS seminars, Harris lectures, and Munroe seminars (history or philosophy of science only).
 Graded on attendance.
-Not available for credit toward the humanities-social science requirement.
+Not available for credit toward the bumanities-social science requirement.
 Graded pass/fail.
-Instructor: Visiting lecturers.
+Instructors: Guest lecturers.

 HPS 104.
 Forbidden Knowledge.
 9 units (3-0-6).
 When and how has the notion of freedom of knowledge and teaching in science emerged?
 What kinds of restrictions have been placed on scientists, their publications and institutions?
 Who restrained scientific knowledge of what sorts; for what reasons; and how successfully?
 These questions will be addressed by looking at some canonical cases in the history of science, such as Copernicus and Galileo.
 But we will also move into more recent history, discussing work on the atomic bomb, genetic engineering, and global warming.
-Not offered 2008-09.
+Instructors: Kormos-Buchwald, Goodstein.

 HPS 105.
 Science and Literature.
 9 units (3-0-6).
 This course explores the relationships between the sciences and the humanities, from the point of view of literary-scientific interactions.
 Issues to be addressed include the "Two Cultures" debate over the years: Huxley vs. Arnold in the late 19th century; Snow vs. Leavis in the mid 20th century; the Science Wars of the late 20th century.
-Problems of representing scientific content in literary perspective will also be addressed.
+Problems of representing scientific content in literary works and the consequences of examining scientific writing from a literary perspective will also be addressed.
 Readings will be drawn from a variety of genres, including novels, short stories, poetry, essays, and scientific texts.
-Not offered 2008-09.
+Instructors: Kormos-Buchwald, Labinger.

 HPS/Pl 120.
 Introduction to Philosophy of Science.
-9 units (3-0-6); first term.
+9 units (3-0-6); offered by announcement.
 An introduction to fundamental philosophical problems concerning the nature of science.
 Topics may include the character of scientific explanation, criteria for the conformation and falsification of scientific theories, the relationship between theory and observation, philosophical accounts of the concept of "law of nature," causation, chance, realism about unobservable entities, the objectivity of science, and issues having to do with the ways in which scientific knowledge changes over time.
 Instructor: Hitchcock.
-Given in alternate years; offered 2008-09.
+Given in alternate years; offered 2007-08.

 HPS/Pl 121.
 Causation and Explanation.
 9 units (3-0-6); first term.
 An examination of theories of causation and explanation in philosophy and neighboring disciplines.
 Topics discussed may include probabilistic and counterfactual treatments of causation, the role of statistical evidence and experimentation in causal inference, and the deductivenomological model of explanation.
 The treatment of these topics by important figures from the history of philosophy such as Aristotle, Descartes, and Hume may also be considered.
-Not offered 2008-09.
+Instructors: Woodward, Hitchcock, Zhang.

 HPS/Pl 122.
 Confirmation and Induction.
 9 units (3-0-6); offered by announcement.
 Philosophical and conceptual issues arising from theories of confirmation and induction.
 Topics include Hume's "old" problem of induction; Goodman's "new" riddle of induction and various notions of "projectability"; inductive logic; Bayesian confirmation theory; and other theories of confirmation.
-Not offered 2008-09.
+Instructors: Hitchcock, Zhang.

 HPS/Pl 124.
 Philosophy of Space and Time.
 9 units (3-0-6); offered by announcement.
 This course will focus on questions about the nature of space and time, particularly as they arise in connection with physical theory.
 Topics may include the nature and existence of space, time, and motion; the relationship between geometry and physical space (or space-time); entropy and the direction of time; the nature of simultaneity; and the possibility of time travel.
-Instructors: Hitchcock, Sauer.
+Instructor: Hitchcock.